1 We live in the minds of others

 A snob is anyone whose pretensions reach higher than my own.
 I want to act like a snob up to the threshold of my pretentiousness.
 But I lambast as a snob anyone who dares to overreach it.
 Anyone more punctilious than me must be a pedant, anyone less is lax and neglectful.

 I don’t doubt that my ideas are unique.
-But I’m shocked that no one else seems to share them.
+But it shocks me that no one else seems to share them.
 I flatter myself that I differ from others, and yet that they must be like me.

 Numbers are always on our side.
 If all are of the same mind as me, then I am unquestionably right.
 And if no one is, then I am not merely right but bold and far-seeing.